 Why the Drive Won't Mount

-When a drive won't mount on a Mac, it means macOS cannot read the file system.
+When an external hard drive won't mount on Mac, it usually means macOS cannot properly read the file system.
 This usually happens for a few common reasons:

 - File system corruption